 The statement of activities presents information showing how the government's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).

-Since the City of Belle Isle has no business-type activities such as water and sewer systems, the government-wide financial statements include only governmental activities.
 The governmental activities of the City of Belle Isle include general government, public safety and physical environment.